 “A.J., at the start, go right to get away from those other canoes,” shouts Bob Miller, a leader of Venturing Crew 313 from Bogalusa, La., to Scout A.J.
-Holmes, one of the novice paddlers tensely awaiting the start of the annual Boy Scouts National Invitational White River Canoe Race.
+Holmes, one of the novice paddlers tensely awaiting the start of the annual BSA National Invitational White River Canoe Race.

 A spectral fog covers the river here below Bull Shoals Dam in northern Arkansas, where the release of frigid water (despite the July heat) creates a swift current.
 Race officials warn the paddlers to beware of rocks and stumps and especially the dock on the river’s left side a few miles down.

 Eighteen boats are poised to start one of the oldest canoe races in the country, a three-day, 120-mile marathon that’s been held annually in Arkansas since 1966.

 Miller, a retired Marine colonel, has led teams here since 1977, and his Bogalusa Venturing crew ranks as the defending champ in the race’s top class: Open Cruising.
 The 84-year-old Miller keeps bringing teams back for many reasons: the camaraderie, the nightly cookouts, and, of course, the crucible of character that the competition provides.

 He’s not alone.
 For many teams like the families and Scouts from Bogalusa, the White River Canoe Race has become an annual reunion in addition to a competition — a chance to renew old friendships, refresh fading memories, and experience again a seminal moment in their young lives.
 All in three exhausting and exhilarating days.

 A.J.’s father, Mark, watches from the bank as his 14-year-old son and his son’s paddling partner pull ahead of the other racers in the Novice class.
 Mark competed in the race from 1979-82.
 “We all come up every year,” he says.
 “It’s a family thing.”